vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

 ```

 This will ensure that kallisto bustools generate the necessary file for RNA velocity estimation and produces count matrices for unspliced/spliced mRNA.

+## BUS (Barcode/UMI/Set) format

+The `-x` argument indicates the correct position of umi, barcodes and reads in the supplied R1/R2 fastq files.
+Kallisto bustools should auto-detect the correct settings if you use the short-hand syntax for your platform of choice, such as `-x 10xv2`.
+Internally, this is translated to the following bc:umi:set string:
+`0,0,16:0,16,26:1,0,0`